WinFS

 WinFS (short for Windows Future Storage) was the code name for a canceled data storage and management system project based on relational databases, developed by Microsoft and first demonstrated in 2003.
 It was intended as an advanced storage subsystem for the Microsoft Windows operating system, designed for persistence and management of structured, semi-structured and unstructured data.

 WinFS includes a relational database for storage of information, and allows any type of information to be stored in it, provided there is a well defined schema for the type.
-Individual data items could then be related together by relationships, which are either inferred by the system based on certain attributes or explicitly stated by the user.
+Individual data items can be linked through relationships that are either inferred by the system based on certain attributes or explicitly defined by the user.
 As the data has a well defined schema, any application can reuse the data; and using the relationships, related data can be effectively organized as well as retrieved.
-Because the system knows the structure and intent of the information, it can be used to make complex queries that enable advanced searching through the data and aggregating various data items by exploiting the relationships between them.
+Because the system knows the structure and intent of the information, it can perform complex queries that enable advanced searches and aggregate related data by exploiting the relationships between them.

 While WinFS and its shared type schema make it possible for an application to recognize the different data types, the application still has to be coded to render the different data types.
 Consequently, it would not allow development of a single application that can view or edit all data types; rather, WinFS enables applications to understand the structure of all data and extract the information that they can use further.
 When WinFS was introduced at the 2003 Professional Developers Conference, Microsoft also released a video presentation, named IWish, showing mockup interfaces that showed how applications would expose interfaces that take advantage of a unified type system.
 The concepts shown in the video ranged from applications using the relationships of items to dynamically offer filtering options to applications grouping multiple related data types and rendering them in a unified presentation.

 WinFS was billed as one of the pillars of the "Longhorn" wave of technologies, and would ship as part of the next version of Windows.
 It was subsequently decided that WinFS would ship after the release of Windows Vista, but those plans were shelved in June 2006, with some of its component technologies being integrated into ADO.NET and Microsoft SQL Server.